Ending the Captivity of Whales and Dolphins Act: Reactions

 The Canadian branch of Humane Society International called the Act a "landmark victory" and "a watershed moment in the protection of marine animals".

 Marineland of Canada, which had been a vocal opponent of the legislative proposal, had argued the law would devastate attendance at its park, threaten conservation efforts, and threaten summer employment of hundreds of local residents.
 Its lawyer also argued the law was unconstitutional.
 After the bill passed, Marineland issued a statement saying it would comply with all animal welfare legislation in Canada, and it is confident its operations remain compliant with all aspects of the bill.

 John Gustavsson, president and CEO of the parent company of the Vancouver Aquarium, said "You can have a world-class conservation aquarium without whales and dolphins and that’s what we don’t have.
 We have no intention not to follow Canadian law … and it’s not controversial for me."

+Added coverage of Bill S-15 and Fern Levitt’s 2026 Globe and Mail commentary on extending Canada’s captive-animal protections.